spectrum-spark/covid_singlestrain_scenarios/presim_code/README.md

 # POPULATION & VACCINATION ROLL-OUT

-*Note* that all code has be run already and parameter files etc. have been completely included in this folder.
+*Note* that all code has been run already and parameter files etc. have been completely included in this folder.

 # Demographic and vaccination roll-out set up

 ## 1. Demographics

 We have two demographies: "younger" and "older" populations.
-They are based on the averages of the population demographies of various nations in the World Health Organization (WHO) Western Pacific Region (WPR).

-Australia, Brunei, Cambodia, China, Cook Islands, Fiji, Japan, Kiribati, Laos, Malaysia, Marshall Islands, Micronesia, Mongolia, Nauru, New Zealand, Niue, Palau, Papua New Guinea, Philippines, Samoa, Singapore, Solomon Islands, South Korea, Tonga, Tuvalu, Vanuatu, Vietnam.
+They are based on the averages of the population demographies of various nations in the World Health Organization (WHO) Western Pacific Region (WPR): Australia, Brunei, Cambodia, China, Cook Islands, Fiji, Japan, Kiribati, Laos, Malaysia, Marshall Islands, Micronesia, Mongolia, Nauru, New Zealand, Niue, Palau, Papua New Guinea, Philippines, Samoa, Singapore, Solomon Islands, South Korea, Tonga, Tuvalu, Vanuatu, Vietnam.

 See the list here: https://www.who.int/westernpacific/about/where-we-work